Panda88CO/udi-yolink/POLYGLOT_CONFIG.md

     Coded in Python 3 - MIT license

 ## Installation
     Credentials needs to be added to configuration.
+In YoLink app goto Settings->Account->Advanced Settings -> User Access Credentials and copy UAID and SecretKey (alternaltive path in app is Profile->Advanced Settings -> User Access Credentials )
-Goto Settings->Account->Advanced Settings -> User Access Credentials Enter both UAID and SecretKey under configuration - then restart - some times it seems to require 2 restarts to fully get all devices synchronized (I have looked but cannot find pattern)
+    Enter both UAID and SecretKey under configuration - then restart - some times it seems to require 2 restarts to fully get all devices synchronized (I have looked but cannot find pattern).
+Note If devices are off-line when restarting they will get removed (They will stay if off-line during normal operation)

 ## Notes
     Currently the API does not support multiple homes - it is promised that there will be support in a month or so - will implement then (I need it myself)